Contraflow lane reversal: Sporting events

 At the beginning and end of major sporting events, the center turn lanes of roads around a stadium or arena may be used to accommodate event traffic.
 Because these lanes are typically not subject to lane control, this can be considered a limited form of contraflow reversal.

-Once a year, upon completion of NASCAR races at New Hampshire Motor Speedway in Loudon, New Hampshire, a form of contraflow lane reversal, referred to as "borrow a lane" is conducted on Interstate 93 in Concord, New Hampshire.
+Once a year, upon completion of NASCAR races at New Hampshire Motor Speedway in Loudon, New Hampshire, a form of contraflow lane reversal, referred to as "borrow a lane," is conducted on Interstate 93 in Concord, New Hampshire.
 In this case, the left lane of northbound Interstate 93 is temporarily "borrowed" to use as a third southbound lane.
 Southbound traffic has the option of transferring to the "borrowed" lane north of the Interstate 393 interchange and can travel southbound in the left northbound lane to allow a bypass of heavy race traffic entering I-93 southbound from I-393 at Exit 15.
 The two lanes of traffic in the normal southbound lanes, and traffic in the bypass "borrowed" lane rejoin on the southbound side of the interstate just south of the Interstate 89 interchange in Bow.

-Contraflow lane reversal is also used for Monster Energy NASCAR Cup Series and IndyCar Series races at Pocono Raceway in Long Pond, Pennsylvania.
+Contraflow lane reversal is also used for NASCAR Cup Series and IndyCar Series races at Pocono Raceway in Long Pond, Pennsylvania.
 For these races, two-lane Pennsylvania Route 115 becomes one-way southbound between Interstate 80 and the track the morning of the race until everyone has arrived at the track.
 After the race concludes, PA 115 becomes one-way northbound between Pocono Raceway and I-80 until everyone has left the track.